adsabs/adsabs-pages/help/search.md

 will return a ranked list of papers featuring reviews of weak gravitational lensing and its cosmological implications.

-###Citation and Reference queries###
+###Citation and Reference operators###

+The search engine supports two operators which generate lists of references or citations from a query.
+The syntax for this operators are _references(query)_ and _citations(query)_.
+Some examples will help clarify their use:

+    citations(author:"huchra, john")           # returns the list of papers citing John Huchra's papers references(bibcode:2003AJ....125..525J)    # returns papers cited by the paper 2003AJ....125..525J citations(abs:HST)                         # returns papers citing papers which have "HST" in their abstract

+One powerful aspect of having these operators at our disposal when creating a query is that we can combine them with additional search terms to expand or narrow your query.
+For example, the following query finds all papers which cite [the original JWST paper](http://labs.adsabs.harvard.edu/adsabs/abs/2006SSRv..123..485G/) as well as papers which contain the terms "Webb" or "JWST" in their abstract:

+    citations(bibcode:2006SSRv..123..485G) OR abs:(Webb OR JWST)

+###Positional Field Searches###

+The _pos()_ operator allows you to search for an item within a field by specifying the position in the field.
+The syntax for this operator is _pos(fieldedquery,position)_ For example:

+    pos(author:"Oort, J",2)         # returns papers which have "J. Oort" as the second author pos(aff:harvard,1)              # returns papers for which the first author has a Harvard affiliation pos(title:M31,1)                # returns papers for which the title start with "M31"

+Currently the _pos()_ operator works on these fields: _author_, _aff_, _title_.

 ###Truncation of result list###

-You can limit the number of results returned by your search by using the topn() operator:
+You can limit the number of results returned by your search by using the _topn()_ operator, which accepts the syntax _topn(N,query)_ and returns the top N papers from a list of results

     topn(20,"galaxy clusters")

-This will limit the list of results to be the 20 most relevant papers on "galaxy clusters"
+This will limit the list of results to be the 20 most relevant papers on "galaxy clusters."

-###Positional Field Searches###

-One operator
- * **pos**: allows you to search for an item within a list result by specifying the position in the list e.g. pos(author:"Oort, J",2)